 For example, if you configure JWT SSO for end users and SAML SSO for team members (agents, admins) and you set JWT SSO as Primary, then Zendesk will use the JWT SSO remote login URL to redirect users.

 The group that must use the other remote login page must navigate to it on their own.
 Make sure to provide them with the URL.
 Another solution is asking your web team to add a link on the redirect login page that the group can use to access their login page.

 Although Zendesk implements both methods, when you view the security pages for Team members and End users, the Primary configured method will appear for both agents and end users.
 This is because Zendesk redirects both groups to that method's remote login page.

 Example set up

-In Admin Center, you set up SAML SSO for your agents first and JWT SSO for your end users second.
+In Admin Center, you set up SAML SSO for your agents and JWT SSO for your end users.
+Then, you set the JWT SSO as Primary.
 The JWT remote login page for end users is your company's customer login page.
 The SAML remote login page for agents is your corporate employee login page.